EFWob/OdroidGoRadio/README.md

 * *Segm.Divider color*: color of segment divider.
 * *Show Radiotext*: Show radiotext in addition to spectrum analyzer.
 * *Disable Text refresh*: Often the radiotext is just two lines or less on the display and usally will not interfere with the spectrum analyzer that stays below normally.
 However with high peaks or lengthy text, the text might get (partly) erased by the analyzer.
 Therefore the text will be refreshed twice a second, unless this parameter here is set to __yes__ (then it will only be refreshed once updated by the source host).
+* *Blue LED*: controls the behaviour of the blue onboard-LED ([see below for details](#blue-led)).

 Just play around with the settings to adjust to your liking.
 Note that any change in the menu will be applied directly.
 If you find the settings to your liking, remember to press (A) to store the settings for next Power On.
 With few stations the equalizer will not work (reproducible).
 I have not yet found the reason for that issue.

+#### Blue LED

+The menu item "Blue LED" of the [spectrum analyzer menu](#menu3) defines the behaviour of the blue onboard-LED:
+* *off*: the LED will stay off (this is the default setting).
+* *beat*: the blue LED will always flicker to the beat of the music.
+* *if Spectrum*: the blue LED will flicker, if the spectrum analyzer is enabled.
+* *if NOT Spectr.*: the blue LED will flicker, if the spectrum analyzer is NOT enabled.
+* *if Sp. hidden*: the blue LED will flicker, if the spectrum analyzer is enabled but currently hidden (by a menu for instance)
+* *if NOT hidden*: LED will flicker, if the spectrum analyzer is enabled and currently visible (i. e. not hidden by another screen)

+The brightness is not influenced by the current volume setting.
+The update rate is always the same, no matter what the current speed setting of the spectrum analyzer is.

 ### Menu 4: Sleep timer
 * Sleep time: from now on in this many minutes the volume will dim to minimum value (and then to 0)